Curtis LeMay: Rank history

 On October 12, 1929, LeMay finished his flight training and was commissioned a second lieutenant in the Army Air Corps Reserve.
 This was the third time he had been appointed a second lieutenant in just under two years.
 He held this reserve commission until June 1930, when he was appointed as a Regular Army officer in the Army Air Corps.

 LeMay experienced slow advancement throughout the 1930s, as did most officers of the seniority-driven Regular Army.
 At the start of 1940 he was promoted to captain after serving nearly eleven years in the lieutenant grades.
 Beginning in 1941, LeMay began to receive temporary advancements in grade in the expanding Army Air Forces and advanced from captain to brigadier general in less than four years; by 1944, he was a major general in the Army Air Forces.
 When World War II ended, he was appointed to the permanent rank of brigadier general in the Regular Army and then promoted to permanent major general rank (two star) when the Air Force became its own separate branch of service.
 LeMay was simultaneously appointed to temporary three star general rank in the Air Force and promoted to the full rank of general, permanent in the Air Force, in 1951.
 LeMay held this rank until his retirement in 1965.
+He was the youngest ever to achieve the rank of 4 stars (age 44).
+He was noted for this quote (when firing a subordinate): "I can't tell if you are inept or unfortunate - but I don't have time for either one."

-Curtis LeMay retired from the United States Air Force on February 1, 1965 with the rank of full (four star) general.
+Curtis LeMay retired from the United States Air Force on February 1, 1965, with the rank of full (four star) general.